1912–13 United States Senate elections: Kansas

 One-term incumbent Republican (and future Vice President) Charles Curtis lost renomination to Governor of Kansas Walter R. Stubbs, who then lost the general election to Democratic Judge William H. Thompson as Democrats took control of the Kansas Legislature in the 1912 state elections.

 Thompson would only serve one term, losing re-election in 1918.
-As of 2022, this is the last time the Democrats won the Class 2 Senate seat in Kansas.
+As of 2025, this is the last time the Democrats won the Class 2 Senate seat in Kansas.
 This represents the longest current winning streak of either party for a single Senate seat.

-Curtis, meanwhile, would rebound in the to the other seat, he defeated Kansas' senior senator Joseph L. Bristow in the Republican primary, he would then win re-election to the U.S Senate by a very narrow margin over two opponents, becoming the first Kansan to be popularly elected to the U.S Senate in a historic first.
-Curtis would serve in the Senate for three terms before resigning to become U.S. Vice President in March 1929, the first American Indian to serve in that office.
+Curtis' political career, meanwhile, would rebound, as he was elected to Kansas' other US Senate seat, first by defeating Kansas' senior senator Joseph L. Bristow in the Republican primary, and then winning re-election nonconsecutively to the U.S Senate by a very narrow margin over two opponents, becoming the first Kansan to be popularly elected to the U.S Senate in a historic first.
+Curtis would serve in the Senate for three terms before resigning to become U.S. Vice President in March 1929, the first Native American to serve in that office.